 Peak Wildlife Park is set in the beautiful surroundings of the Staffordshire Moorlands.
-The attraction has large walkthroughs.
-At the park, you can come face to face with exotic and endangered animals from across three continents.
+The attraction has large walkthroughs where you can come face-to-face with exotic and endangered animals from across three continents.
 Peak Wildlife Park was previously known as Blackbrook Zoological Park.
 Since changing to Peak Wildlife Park new exhibits are opening on a regular basis.

-The attraction provides lots of opportunities for animal interaction.
+Peak Wildlife Park provides lots of opportunities for animal interaction.
 You can get up close to the lemurs and the Humboldt penguins.
 Feed the wallabies with your hand as you walk through their enclosure.
-The park holds regular keeper talks making this both an entertaining and educational day out.
+The park holds regular keeper talks, making this an entertaining and educational day out.
 Good on-site facilities are available including a cafe with both indoor and outdoor seating areas.

-At the Madagascar inspired Lemur Heights come face to face with some of the world’s most endangered mammals.
+At the Madagascar-inspired Lemur Heights guests come face to face with some of the world’s most endangered mammals.
 The lemur family comprises of some of the most beautiful and elusive species found across Madagascar.